dcknuth/teach_yourself_python/lesson08.md

 # Python Lesson 8
 This will be a short lesson on input validation.
 When we ask a user for input or read from a file, we might need to see if the input we are getting is in the right format.
-One simple way to do this is with a “try” block and/or if statements
+One simple way to do this is with a "try" block and/or if statements
 ```
 # Ask for input, check and loop if the input is not valid
 while True: